ayoolaolafenwa/PixelLib/Tutorials/video_pascalvoc.md

 In the code for performing segmentation, we replaced the video's filepath to capture i.e we are going to process a stream camera's frames instead of a video file.We added extra parameters for the purpose of showing the camera frames:

-**show_frames:** this parameter handles showing of segmented camera frames and press q to exist.
+**show_frames:** this parameter handles showing of segmented camera frames and press q to exit.
 **frame_name:** this is the name given to the shown camera's frames.